SENSES-Lab-Sapienza/ns3-woss-docker/README.md

 ns-3 and WOSS library, in order to provide a hassle-free setup process for a simulation environment.

+Images ship with fully-functioning ns-3 and WOSS library installations, also including the corresponding woss-ns3 module. ns-3 is provided already built in `debug` and `optimized` profiles, with the former being the active version on a first run; utility scripts to quickly switch between them are provided (see below).
+Database configuration is left to the user, mainly for Docker image size purposes.

 ## Available configurations

 | OS | ns-3 | WOSS | Docker image | Dockerfile |